 Follow ancient tracks you can discover elegant stone bridges and refresh the clear rivers of Zagoria.
 From the beautiful village of Papingo you climb towards the high plateau of Mount Timfi (2497 metres) and up to Drakolimni - 'Dragon Lake' - offering breathtaking views out over the mountains and gorges.

+The region has a greater variety of flora and fauna than anywhere else in Greece and the water is so fresh you can drink liberally straight from the source.
 The Pindos Mountains remain wild and untouched by modern day tourism - follow in the footsteps of Byzantines and Ottomans and experience it sooner rather than later.
 There are numerous small but very beautiful and interesting settlements in Zagoria, all built in a unique traditional way.

 Drive to Vradeto, the highest village of the region and hike along the edge of the spectacular Vikos Gorge offering breathtaking views of the depths below your feet.
 Hiking thrue Vikos Gorge is at liest one day trip.
 So you have to take enough of time to spent walking through the gorge itself.

-The gorge averages 700 metres in depth and is the second longest in Europe after the much busier Samaria Gorge on Crete.
-Here, however, you will only have the swooping eagles above for company.
 You will walk right into the heart of the National Park where the sight of the deserted monastery of Agia Paraskevi, balanced in an 'eagle's nest' position over the Vikos Canyon causes many a heart to miss a beat!
 The gorge is still refuge to many wild animals such as bears, boars and birds of prey.
 Overnight is possible in the famous village of Papingo.

 In general Greece is well known for its long, dry, hot summers and its mild winters.
 However, up in the mountains things can be more unpredictable.
 If you plan your holidays in this region of Greece, you have to be ready for quick changes of weather.
 You can expect pleasant weather in May, June and September and it can be hot at lower altitudes.
 As the Pindos are fairly close to the coast, thundery storms can be expected some of which can be very heavy.
-From my own experinece the climate in Vikos Gorge is hot (in June) and I suggest that you bring whith us enough of water.
+From my own experinece the climate in Vikos Gorge is hot (in June) and I suggest that you bring whith us enough of water